port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 Now merge the code to main and see the magic happen!

 ![trigger_workflow.png](../../static/img/tutorial/complete-use-cases/microservice-dependency/trigger_workflow.png)
-The workflow automatically runs, and when it finishes, we should see the new packages created and mapped to the relevant microservice deployment config.
+The workflow runs automatically, and when it finishes, we should see the new packages created and mapped to the relevant microservice deployment config.

 ![new_package.png](../../static/img/tutorial/complete-use-cases/microservice-dependency/new_package.png)